I couldn’t be happier for Raheem Sterling right now.

 And that’s why I couldn’t help but cheer along as he lifted the Premier League trophy, safe in the knowledge that his contribution to the triumph was ultra significant.

-Sterling is one of only nine players in Europe’s top five leagues to have reached double figures for both goals and assists at the time of writing.
+Sterling is one of only 13 players in Europe’s top five leagues to have reached double figures for both goals and assists this season past.

-Some names who are yet to achieve this feat with very few minutes of the campaign remaining include Cristiano Ronaldo, Mohamed Salah and Kylian Mbappe.
+Some names yet to achieve this feat include Cristiano Ronaldo, James Rodriguez and Kylian Mbappe.

 And don’t forget all those last-gasp clutch goals.